Arvato: Irregular credit scores

 In 2005, Arvato acquired the credit agency Infoscore, headquartered in Baden-Baden, Germany.
-Its data, information and receivables management was merged with Arvato's subsidiary to form Arvato Infoscore, a company with a total of 1,700 employees.
-It became object of repeated criticism because of allegedly dubious credit ratings.
+Its data, information, and receivables management was merged with Arvato's subsidiary to form Arvato Infoscore, a company with a total of 1,700 employees.
+It became an object of repeated criticism because of allegedly dubious credit ratings.

 2012, for example, the public broadcaster NDR reported the case of a consumer who was refused to pay by invoice.
-This decision was taken by a mail order company based on a credit rating by Arvato Infoscore.
+This decision was taken by a mail-order company based on a credit rating by Arvato Infoscore.
 Although the company hardly knew more than the name and address of the consumer and had no other adverse information, it gave a low score based on socio-demographic characteristics.
 According to a report by the State Commissioner for Data Protection in the German state of Baden-Württemberg, outdated data were used for this credit rating.
 In 2013, another public broadcaster, WDR, made similar allegations: The television magazine Markt checked the credit reports of 80 test consumers.
-The magazine concluded that particularly credit ratings issued by Arvato Infoscore often were not comprehensive.
-There was a "significant gap" in quality of information.
+The magazine concluded that credit ratings issued by Arvato Infoscore often were not comprehensive.
+There was a "significant gap" in the quality of information.
 Furthermore, Markt pointed out that complaints about scoring providers like Arvato Infoscore were rising.

 Besides the credit ratings, data protection at Arvato Infoscore was the object of media coverage several times.
-2015, the NDR criticized that the self-service website for tenant self-disclosures showed sensitive personal information of one entered the name, address, and date of birth.
-Without any further verification, Arvato Infoscore made available information on debt, seizure and mortgage payments, for example.
+2015, the NDR criticized the self-service website for tenant self-disclosures showed sensitive personal information of one entered the name, address, and date of birth.
+Without any further verification, Arvato Infoscore made available information on debt, seizure, and mortgage payments, for example.
 Critics said that this opened the door for abuse.
 Arvato Infoscore instead argued that obtaining a self-disclosure for third parties was not permitted.
 Nevertheless, the disputed website was shut down.

 2016, SWR, another public broadcaster, reported that Arvato Infoscore handles the collection of penalty fares for Deutsche Bahn.
 As part of this, information about travelers is passed without their knowledge.
 The lawyer Karl-Nikolaus Peifer classified this process as a breach of data protection and fair-trade laws.
 The SWR also provided evidence that Arvato Infoscore had used information from such penalty fares for credit ratings of some customers, too.